BiggerPockets/patterns/_patterns/greppable-code.md

 # Why?

-Other entities in the business know only the name of the thing thing, not the implementation.
+Other teams in the business know only the name of the thing thing, not the implementation.
 Therefor, using their name means that the implementation is self-documenting, and other engineers can quickly use that name to find where it is used.

 # Example

 In this example, assume that there are events generated for a "Sign Up Created" event.
-Other organizations use this exact event name to make business decisions.
+A non-engineering team uses this exact term to inform business decisions.

 ## Do this